pybliometrics-dev/pybliometrics/docs/classes/CitationOverview.rst

         16; 13

-There are also author information stored as list of lists of `namedtuples <https://docs.python.org/3/library/collections.html#collections.namedtuple>`_:
+Author information is also stored as lists of `namedtuples <https://docs.python.org/3/library/collections.html#collections.namedtuple>`_:

 .. code-block:: python